If you are interested in learning more about the certification process to become an LPT facilitator, please contact

 When I experienced my first significant loss, I turned to Viola and worked through her Life Process Transformation program.
 This process developed my emotional toolbox of resources, strengthened my resolve, and opened up options that I was not aware of before I entered the program.
 I saw how LPT could help other individuals and motivated me to become certified as an LPT Guide.
 It is a privilege to assist others gain the knowledge and skills they need to heal themselves through a natural and gentle process.
-Life Process Transformation will help turn up the volume to hearing wisdom, knowing kindness, and bringing their own inner voice back into their lives.
+LPT will help turn up the volume to hearing wisdom, knowing kindness, and bringing your own inner voice back into your life.